 Alkaline snacks are absolutely critical and this guide could be the difference between success & failure for you on the alkaline diet.

 As I’ve said before many times, one of the key pressure points for people in sticking with the alkaline diet or any other health plan or lifestyle is what happens when you get hungry.
+Do you default to alkaline foods or acid?

 Your Success Is Often Defined By Your Weakest Moments